Privacy-Preserving-Hybrid-Sensing/Parking-Backend/README.md

 ### Subscriber UUID

 All POST method API requests require the use of a subscriber_uuid.
 It's not a username/password thing, just an anonymous identification that represent yourself in this system.
-Another method of privacy presenving mechanism is on other research.
+Another method of privacy presenving mechanism is in another research.

-To identify an API request, you should provide your Subscriber UUID key in the `subscriber_uuid` header element.
+To identify an API request, you should provide your Subscriber UUID key in the `Subscriber-UUID` header element.
 Example HTTP Header:

 ```